Skip to Content

 You probably won’t be able to bike the entire P’tit Train du Nord.
 Instead, drive to a train station and bike a section of it.

-If you bike a few kilometres past Sainte-Adèle (about 4 km), you’ll reach an entrance to Parc Doncaster (look for signs for Relais du Père Eddy).
+If you want to add a bit to your bike ride, head a few kilometres past Sainte-Adèle (about 4 km), you’ll reach an entrance to Parc Doncaster (look for signs for Relais du Père Eddy).
 It’s a great spot for a picnic lunch if you want, or you can lock up your bikes and go for a little hike through the park.

 Favourite Bike Trail Montreal: La-Villageoise-de-Mont-Tremblant